What is SEER (SEER2) and EER (EER2)? - A Guide for Homeowners — InverterCool Skip to content

 EER2 ratings are 4.1% lower than EER ratings.
 Here are some examples of their conversion:

-Why it's Important for Homeowners
+Why It's Important for Homeowners

 Understanding SEER2 and EER2 is crucial for you if you plan to upgrade your HVAC systems for several reasons:

 💡Energy Efficiency: Higher SEER2 and EER2 ratings indicate greater energy efficiency, which can result in lower energy bills.
 Like InverterCool heat pumps, they can achieve up to 17 SEER2 and help you save up to 40% on your energy bills each year.
-Knowing these ratings allows homeowners to choose systems that can provide comfort while minimizing operating costs.

 💡Environmental Impact: More energy-efficient HVAC systems are better for the environment, as they reduce greenhouse gas emissions.
-By selecting a system with a high SEER2 or EER2 rating, homeowners can contribute to a greener planet.
+By selecting a system with a high SEER2 or EER2 rating, you can contribute to a greener planet.

 💡Long-Term Savings: Investing in a system with a higher SEER2 and EER2 can lead to long-term savings.
 Although efficient systems may have a higher upfront cost, their reduced energy consumption can pay off over time.

 In conclusion, SEER2 and EER2 are important metrics for homeowners to consider when purchasing an HVAC system.
 These ratings can help you make informed decisions that lead to energy savings, environmental benefits, and overall comfort in your home.
-So, the next time you're in the market for a new HVAC system, don't forget to check those SEER and EER ratings—they could make a significant difference in your home's efficiency and your wallet.

 Previous article How InverterCool® Heat Pump Can Help You Save?